GuillermoCoding/cat-browser-extension/README.md

 # cat-browser-extension
-Cross-platform browser extension that display pictures of random cats
+Cross-platform browser extension (Firefox and Chrome) that display pictures of random cats